 Early in the month of May, I made another research trip to Philadelphia, Washington DC, and surrounding cities and was honored to meet with Detective Geyer’s amazing family.
-Unlike the troubling claims repeated in two popular books (Erik Larson’s Devil in the White City and Harold Schechter’s Depraved) of his wife and daughter being tragically killed in a house fire just prior to his assignment to the H. H. Holmes case, Geyer’s family lived on.
-Geyer’s wife and daughter never died in a house fire.
-It’s baffling as to why the erroneous statements were ever printed when it could have been easily verified.
+Unlike troubling claims that Geyer’s wife and daughter were tragically killed in a house fire prior to his assignment to the H. H. Holmes case as told in two popular books (Erik Larson’s Devil in the White City and Harold Schechter’s Depraved), Geyer’s wife and daughter lived on and were never involved in a fire to begin with.
+In fact, the names of Geyer’s wife and daughter were incorrect in those books as well.
+It is puzzling to Detective Geyer’s family as to why such statements were ever printed.

 Most of my research time was spent at the City of Philadelphia Archives.
 I can’t say enough about their professional and knowledgeable staff!
 While there, I poured through old police employment roll books and files, criminal records, Rogue’s Police gallery, rare books, and many other valuable documents.